 The University also seeks to increase the number of students graduating with a bachelor's degree after six years or an associate degree after three years.
-Based in the 2020 IPEDs comparison group median, in 2022 the University established a target of 18% for its six-year award rate.
-Jarvis did not achieve this target for the 2022 reporting period with a six-year award rate of 11% and 8-year award rate of 11% due to the COVID-19 pandemic.
+Based on the IPEDs comparison group median, in 2022 the University established a target of 18% for its six-year award rate.
+Jarvis did not achieve this target for the 2022 reporting period with a six-year award rate of 11% and 8-year award rate of 11% due to the COVID-19 pandemic but experienced a rise in the following year of 2023.
 See the table below: